Do Budgies Really Need Bath?

 Here’s how to help your budgie dry off safely after a bath:

-6. Observation: Keep an eye on your budgie as it dries to ensure it’s comfortable and not showing signs of distress or excessive cold.
+- Observation: Monitor your budgie as it dries to ensure it’s comfortable and not showing signs of distress or excessive cold.

-7. Reduce Bath Frequency if Needed: If your budgie seems to have difficulty drying off or if the weather is particularly cold, you might want to reduce the frequency of baths.
+- Reduce Bath Frequency if Needed: If your budgie seems to have difficulty drying off or the weather is particularly cold, you might want to reduce the frequency of baths.

 Remember, the key to drying a budgie is to create a safe, warm environment and allow it to do what comes naturally.
 Forced drying methods can be stressful and harmful to these delicate birds.